RonenNess/BonEngine/README.md

 ## 2. Download Files

-First lets download the dev distribution.
+Download the dev distribution.
 Download file `Build/BonEngine-X.Y.zip` from this repo, where X.Y is the version of your choice (latest is recommended).

 Extract the zip into your solution or project folder.

 ## 3. Add Include Folder

 Open project properties and go to `VC++ Directories` --> `Include Directories`.
 Add the folder containing the folder you extracted (`BonEngine-1.0`).
-This way you can do
+This way you can use:

 ```cpp
 #include <BonEngine-1.0/include/BonEngine.h>
 ```

-Which is how we'll include `BonEngine` main stuff.
+To include `BonEngine` main stuff.

 Make sure you do this for all platforms and all configurations.